thefasquelle/plantuml-gdocs/README.md

 - No data sent to another server
 - Diagram source code is saved directly in document as the image's Alt Text
 - Diagram source code is also saved as png metadata
+- Uses the official js build of the plantuml library: @plantuml/core

 # Planed features